 (7) In this section, a reference to doing anything includes a reference to an omission to do anything.

-95. Possession of firearms, prohibited drugs etc. by authorised persons
+95. Authorised persons may possess firearms, prohibited drugs etc. lawfully

 A person who comes into possession of property as a result of exercising a power set out in clause 5 or 7 of Schedule 1 or clause 9 or 21 of Schedule 2 does not commit —